rishi2806/ETH_Beginner/README.md

 # MyToken
-This Solidity contract provides a basic implementation of a token contract with two functions i.e. minting and burning.
+This Solidity contract provides a basic implementation of a token contract with two functions i.e. mint and burn.
 This allows the users to create and destroy tokens, while maintaining the total supply and individual balances of the individuals.

 ## Requirements
 This contract is designed to complete the requirements mentioned below-